This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What causes or increases my risk for acute neck pain?

 Acute neck pain is often caused by a muscle strain or ligament sprain.
-Any of the following may cause acute neck pain:
+Any of the following can increase your risk for acute neck pain:

 - Inflammation of discs in your neck